 The Division of Parks and Outdoor Recreation provides outdoor recreation opportunities, protects and interprets areas of natural and cultural significance, and supports the state's tourism industry.
 Park units range in size and character from the half-acre Potter Section House State Historic Site to the 1.6 million wild acres of Wood-Tikchik State Park.
 The Office of History and Archaeology, the State Historical Preservation Office, the Office of Boating Safety and the Alaska Trails Program are within this division.

 The Support Services Division provides administrative, financial, human resources and computer support for department personnel and facilities throughout the state.
 Its Land Administration System, status plats, and award-winning Geographic Information Systems mapping are the mainstay of both public and private managers and users of state land and resources.
 It also serves the public and private sectors through the Recorder's Office, which administers the statewide recording system and the Uniform Commercial Code (UCC) Central File.

-The Commissioner's Office oversees DNR divisions and a number of offices, including: the State Pipeline Coordinator's Office, part of a joint federal-state program to oversee the 800-mile Trans-Alaska and other common-carrier pipelines; the Mental Health Trust Land Office, that manages the Mental Health Trust's land and resources assets; the Office of Project Management & Permitting, coordinates the review of larger scale projects in the state; the Alaska Gas Pipeline Project Office, which monitors efforts to develop a pipeline to commercialize the North Slope's natural gas supplies; and the Public Information Center, which offers "one-stop shopping" for the department's programs and services.
+The Commissioner's Office oversees DNR divisions and a number of offices, including: the State Pipeline Coordinator's Office, part of a joint federal-state program to oversee the 800-mile Trans-Alaska and other common-carrier pipelines; the Mental Health Trust Land Office, that manages the Mental Health Trust's land and resources assets; the Office of Project Management & Permitting, coordinates the review of larger scale projects in the state; and the Public Information Center, which offers "one-stop shopping" for the department's programs and services.